 I had acute aortic stenosis.
-A normal heart valve is about the width of a quarter: Mine was a centimeter.
-My doctor said I should have open heart surgery, but I wanted to explore other options.
+A normal heart valve is about the width of a quarter, mine was a centimeter.
 A friend of mine had recently had transcatheter aortic valve replacement (TAVR), and said great things about it.

 I set up an appointment at OHSU to learn more.
 When I met Dr. Gupta and Dr. Slater, they were encouraging, intelligent, accommodating and forthright.
 I felt like they were after my best interests.
-My doctor at home had told me I wasn’t a candidate for TAVR — ironically because I was too healthy!
-But the team at OHSU said that TAVR would be a good solution, because I already was fairly healthy otherwise.
+The team at OHSU said that TAVR would be a good solution.
 It would be less invasive and I would recover faster.

 I talked to friends, family, and other doctors and came to the conclusion that OHSU would be a really good place to have TAVR.
 My procedure was done on a Friday morning.
 Five hours later, I was able to carefully walk around the intensive care unit.
 By Monday afternoon, I was on my way home.
 I had the procedure in March.
 After a week I was riding my bicycle and taking walks with my wife.
 About a month later, I was back playing golf and gardening.

 The team’s skill and ability worked in my favor.
 Honestly, it was no more painful than getting a filling at the dentist.
 Jeff, the TAVR coordinator, the doctors and nurses — they all did a great job.
 My wife is a retired nurse, and we think the care I got at OHSU couldn’t have been any better, anywhere.
 I would absolutely recommend OHSU to friends going through something similar.

 Ask the heart and vascular experts